 The scenery around Mount Airy is one of the great attractions of this small town.
 You can easily base yourself in Mount Airy for a night or two and day trip to the nearby mountains to soak up some nature or enjoy a bit of hiking.

 From Interstate 77, you can see a large rock outcropping.
 Rising 2,000 feet into the sky is Pilot Mountain.
 Pilot Mountain State Park is an easy day trip from Mount Airy, just 13 miles away, and offers 27 miles of hiking, 42 camping spots, 9.8 miles of equestrian trails, along with canoeing, fishing, rock climbing, and rappelling.
 From the top are stunning views of the surrounding Sauratown and Blue Ridge Mountains.
 One of the most popular trails is the three-mile hiking route to the top, the Grindstone Trail.

 A little farther out is Hanging Rock State Park.
 Here, you'll find a family-friendly park with 18 miles of hiking trails, some of which take you to scenic overlooks of the surrounding countryside.
+Owing to the relatively mild climate, these trails can be enjoyed at almost any time of year.
 Camping is available at one of the 74 sites in the main campground, and day trippers can enjoy the expansive picnic areas.